InessaDeAngelis/AER_code_translation/README.md

 **Note**: [The Macroeconomics of the Greek Depression](https://www.aeaweb.org/articles?id=10.1257/aer.20210864) (Sep 2023) and [Matching Mechanisms for Refugee Resettlement](https://www.aeaweb.org/articles?id=10.1257/aer.20210096) (Oct 2023) articles are not included because their replication packages are unavailable.

 ## Instructions
 Please translate the STATA code into R or Python (pick the language you are most comfortable in) and add the file into the `Translated code` folder within each article folder.
-Clearly label the translated code documents with your name and identity issues you discovered and fixed during the translation process.
+Clearly label the translated code documents with your name and identify issues you discovered and fixed during the translation process.